SVISHNUVARDHAN3610/self-driving-bicycle/README.md

     J --> H
 ```

+---
-## Autonomous Balancing System: Perception–Action Loop (PPO Based)
+## Autonomous Balancing System: Perception–Action Loop (PPO-Based Control)

-The autonomous balancing system operates on a high-frequency **Perception–Action loop**.
-Unlike traditional PID controllers that react to errors, the **PPO Agent** proactively predicts optimal torque and control signals to maintain stability while navigating dynamic environments.
+The autonomous bicycle operates using a high-frequency **Perception–Action loop**, where decisions are made continuously based on visual and telemetry data.
+Unlike PID controllers that react to error, the PPO Agent **predicts** optimal actions for stability, navigation, and forward motion.

+---

-### 1. Observation Phase
+## 📡 1.
+Observation

-The agent receives two types of sensory input:
+The robot collects information through two synchronized data streams to build a complete understanding of its environment:

+### Visual Input
-- **240×240 RGB Image** from the onboard front-facing camera
+- A **240×240 RGB image** from the onboard camera.
-- **16-Dimensional Sensor Vector**, containing:
+- Provides perception of the horizon, tilt, obstacles, and relative target position.

+### Telemetry Data
+A **16-dimensional sensor vector**, containing:
-  - Lidar distance readings
+- Lidar distances for real-time obstacle detection
-  - Orientation (roll, pitch, yaw)
+- Orientation data (roll, pitch, yaw)
 - Linear and angular velocity

-These inputs are fused to form the state representation.
+These two inputs collectively form the full system state used for decision-making.

+---

-### 2. Decision Phase (Actor Network Output)
+## 🧠 2.
+Decision (Actor Network Outputs)

-The Actor network generates **continuous control signals** for:

-1. **Steering Velocity & Force**
-2. **Rear Wheel Velocity (Throttle Control)**
-3. **Pendulum Position Adjustment**
+The fused sensory data is passed into the **Actor network**, which generates continuous control signals for the actuator system.
+The network simultaneously regulates:

+### Steering
+- Adjusting steering **velocity** and **force** for directional control.

+### Throttle
-   - Controls the **balancing mass** to maintain equilibrium
+- Controlling **rear wheel velocity** to maintain forward momentum.

-The output is optimized to ensure smooth navigation and dynamic stability.
+### Balancing
+- Actively managing the **pendulum position (balancing mass)** to generate counter-torque, ensuring upright stability during motion.

+These three control outputs work together to maintain balance and navigate toward the target.

+---

-### 3. Learning Phase (Critic + PPO)
+## 📈 3.
+Learning (Critic + PPO Optimization)

+The system improves continuously through Reinforcement Learning:

+### Evaluation
-- The **Critic network** evaluates the quality of each action by estimating the value function.
+- The **Critic network** evaluates the quality of each action by estimating the expected return.

+### Optimization
-- The **PPO (Proximal Policy Optimization)** algorithm updates the policy using clipped surrogate objectives.
+- The **PPO (Proximal Policy Optimization)** algorithm updates the policy using clipped objective functions.
-- The reward function is designed to maximize:
+- The reward function prioritizes:
-  - Forward progress toward the target
+  - Reducing distance to the target
-  - Stability (reduced oscillation, minimal tilt)
-  - Smooth control effort
+  - Maximizing stability (minimizing tilt, wobble, and unwanted oscillation)

-This creates a robust, self-learning control architecture capable of real-time balancing without manual tuning or PID heuristics.
+This creates a stable, self-learning control strategy capable of autonomous balancing without manual tuning.

+---